projectshift/shift-media/README.md

 </RoutingRules>
 ```

-On the other side, you must configure your app have an endpoint that recognizes the request.
+On the other side, you must configure your app to have an endpoint that recognizes the request.
 Here is an example for flask:

 ```python
 from flask import Flask